Eugène Delacroix: Early life

-Eugène Delacroix was born on 26 April 1798 at Charenton-Saint-Maurice in Île-de-France, near Paris.
+Eugène Delacroix was born on 26 April 1798 at Charenton-Saint-Maurice in Seine, near Paris.
 His mother was Victoire Oeben, the daughter of the cabinetmaker Jean-François Oeben.

 He had three much older siblings.

 Charles-Henri Delacroix (1779–1845) rose to the rank of General in Napoleon's army.

 Henriette (1780–1827) married the diplomat Raymond de Verninac Saint-Maur (1762–1822).

 Henri was born six years later.
 He was killed at the Battle of Friedland on 14 June 1807.

-There are medical reasons to believe that Eugène's legitimate father, Charles-François Delacroix, was not able to procreate at the time of Eugène's conception.
+There are medical reasons to believe that Eugène's legal father, Charles-François Delacroix, was not able to procreate at the time of Eugène's conception.
 Talleyrand, who was a friend of the family and successor of Charles Delacroix as Minister of Foreign Affairs, and whom the adult Eugène resembled in appearance and character, considered himself as his real father.
-After assuming his office as foreign minister, Talleyrand dispatched Delacroix to The Hague in the capacity of French ambassador to the then Batavian Republic.
-Delacroix who at the time suffered from erectile dysfunction returned to Paris in early September 1797, only to find his wife pregnant.
+After assuming his office as foreign minister, Talleyrand dispatched Charles Delacroix to The Hague in the capacity of French ambassador to the then Batavian Republic.
+Delacroix, who at the time suffered from erectile dysfunction, returned to Paris in early September 1797, only to find his wife pregnant.
 Talleyrand went on to assist Eugène in the form of numerous anonymous commissions.
-Throughout his career as a painter, he was protected by Talleyrand, who served successively the Restoration and king Louis-Philippe, and ultimately as ambassador of France in Great Britain, and later by Charles Auguste Louis Joseph, duc de Morny, half-brother of Napoleon III and speaker of the French House of Commons.
+Throughout his career as a painter, he was protected by Talleyrand, who served successively the Restoration and king Louis-Philippe, and ultimately as ambassador of France in Great Britain, and later by Charles Auguste Louis Joseph, duc de Morny, half-brother of Napoleon III, Grandson of Talleyrand, and speaker of the French House of Commons.
 His legitimate father, Charles Delacroix, died in 1805, and his mother in 1814, leaving 16-year-old Eugène an orphan.

 His early education was at the Lycée Louis-le-Grand, and at the Lycée Pierre Corneille in Rouen where he steeped himself in the classics and won awards for drawing.
 In 1815 he began his training with Pierre-Narcisse Guérin in the neoclassical style of Jacques-Louis David.
 An early church commission, The Virgin of the Harvest (1819), displays a Raphael-esque influence, but another such commission, The Virgin of the Sacred Heart (1821), evidences a freer interpretation.
 It precedes the influence of the more colourful and rich style of the Flemish Baroque painter Peter Paul Rubens, and fellow French artist Théodore Géricault, whose works marked an introduction to Romanticism in art.

-The impact of Géricault's The Raft of the Medusa was profound, and stimulated Delacroix to produce his first major painting, The Barque of Dante, which was accepted by the Paris Salon in 1822.
+The impact of Géricault's The Raft of the Medusa was profound, and stimulated Delacroix to produce his first major painting, The Barque of Dante, which was accepted by the Paris Salon of 1822.
 The work caused a sensation, and was largely derided by the public and officialdom, yet was purchased by the State for the Luxembourg Galleries; the pattern of widespread opposition to his work, countered by a vigorous, enlightened support, would continue throughout his life.
 Two years later he again achieved popular success for his The Massacre at Chios.